nikitavoloboev/data/macOS/apps/fantastical.md

 ![](https://i.imgur.com/35aMZAR.png)

-And I often use all day events as a way to set deadlines for myself.
-I then plan events for the day(s) in accordance to my [Focus board](../../focusing/focusing.md) & deadlines I have.
+And I use all day events as a way to set [focus points for the day](https://twitter.com/nikitavoloboev/status/1136715942338224128) based on my [Focus board](../../focusing/focusing.md).
+I then plan events for the day(s) in accordance to these focus points & deadlines I have set.
+Makes the process much easier.

 ## Notes